 And finally I come onto the birds of the day, now I left this till last for two reasons, firstly I have no photo, well one photo, (like I said no big lens) and secondly because not only did I have some new birds for the year (my patch total is now at 77) but I also had a patch MEGA (and a locally rare bird)!!!

-The birding day started with the usual warbler species around the lake, Reed Warbler (5), Chiffchaff, Garden Warbler and Blackcap and was pretty much going along as you would expect, but then I had my first new bird as a Common Swift screeched through at a rate of knots (it didn't stop).
-As my walk progressed I didn't see much else for quite a while, a single Buzzard being mobbed by a Crow, and a few Swallows was all, but as I neared the concrete cows I heard the unmistakable call of a Common Whitethroat and he put on a great display as he sang from the tops of the bushes around me (this is when I wished I had had my big lens).
+The birding day started with the usual warbler species around the lake.
+Reed Warbler (5), Chiffchaff, Garden Warbler and Blackcap.
+Things were pretty much going along as you would expect, but then I had my first new bird as a Common Swift screeched through at a rate of knots (it didn’t stop).
+As my walk progressed I didn’t see much else for quite a while.
+A single Buzzard being mobbed by a Crow; and a few Swallows was all.
+But as I neared the concrete cows I heard the unmistakable call of a Common Whitethroat and he put on a great display, as he sang from the tops of the bushes around me.
+This is when I wished I had had my big lens.
 Another patch year tick.

-I saw very little else of not from here on, a single Little Egret over the flood plains, a couple more Swifts over Bancroft (and later Great Holm) and the odd Swallow flying through still (no House Martin or Sand Martin so far which is a shame I think the later has passed the patch by this year now).
+I saw very little else of note from here on.
+A single Little Egret over the flood plains; a couple more Swifts over Bancroft (and later Great Holm); and the odd Swallow flying through still (no House Martin or Sand Martin so far which is a shame I think the later has passed the patch by this year now).
 And it was just after I had packed away my binoculars that the really exciting bird appeared.

-I was stood at the junction of Attingham Hill and Gatcombe in Great Holm when I looked up and spotted a large raptor circling high in the clouds, I quickly retrieved my bins and was shocked to see an OSPREY flapping and gliding above the estate!
-I watched it (while trying to call my friend Simon) but lost it as it drifted off towards Central Milton Keynes and who knows where beyond (I'm kind of hoping it pitches up at one of the larger waters as this is a Bucks tick for me!).
+While stood at the junction of Attingham Hill and Gatcombe, in Great Holm, I looked up and spotted a large raptor circling high in the clouds.
+I quickly retrieved my bins and was shocked to see an OSPREY flapping and gliding above the estate!
+I watched it (while trying to call my friend Simon) but lost it as it drifted off towards Central Milton Keynes; and who knows where beyond.
+I’m kind of hoping it pitches up at one of the larger waters as this is a Bucks tick for me.